TamsinHuggins/lab-stocks-UI/README.md

 ### Challenge: Create a component called PurchaseStock that will eventually have the functionality to buy a stock.

 Create a new file called PurchaseStock.jsx for the a new PurchaseStock component.

+![image](https://github.com/user-attachments/assets/268e29d1-3d7e-496d-b980-8f06dbaf0adb)
-Have PurchaseStock return something basic like <p> hello from PurchaseStock</p>
+Have PurchaseStock return something basic like \<p\> hello from PurchaseStock\</p\>
 Build up something that looks like the following image.
 The button does not need to work yet!

-### CH

-![image](https://github.com/user-attachments/assets/268e29d1-3d7e-496d-b980-8f06dbaf0adb)